 Surveying my kitchen, in the early morning, the cool air is tingly and invigorating.
 The sunlight glints off the ceramic crock holding my cooking utensils.
-I recall several years back helping my sister-in-law, Maria, reclaim her kitchen.
-Drawers were crammed with gadgets she never used.
+I recall several years back helping my sister-in-law, Maria, declutter your kitchen when her drawers were crammed with gadgets she never used.
 The countertops were literally buried under piles of things, and the appliances gathered dust.
 Her pantry had become more of an archaeological dig than food storage.
 The journey of her kitchen transformation is something that everyone can attain.
 She found new hope with my helpful homesteading hand.

 Today, I’ll share with you the wisdom gained from that intensive decluttering process—both the practical steps and the deeper insights that have helped me maintain a functional, joy-filled kitchen space.
 Whether you’re working with a sprawling farmhouse kitchen or a compact urban apartment, these principles will assist you in creating a space that fits your style.

-Starting With Heart: The Foundation of Kitchen Decluttering
+Starting With Heart: The Foundation to Declutter Your Kitchen

 Before you pull out a drawer or empty a single cabinet, take a moment to connect with your kitchen’s purpose.
 In traditional homesteading, the kitchen wasn’t just for cooking—it was command central for food preservation, herbal medicine making, seed starting, and countless other essential tasks.
 The modern kitchen still plays an important part in daily life, which means the items in it have important roles that need to be carefully evaluated.

 As a child, I remember watching my mother work.
 Her movements were like a well-choreographed dance, each tool exactly where her hands expected to find it.
-The wooden spoons worn smooth from decades of use, the perfectly seasoned cast iron pans, the collection of sharp knives—everything had its purpose and place in the rhythm of her day.
+The wooden spoons worn smooth over decades, the seasoned cast iron, the sharp knives—each tool had its purpose in her daily rhythm.

 When I first visited Maria’s home, she thought more tools meant more possibilities.
 She filled her kitchen with gadgets that promised to make her life easier, or an amazing price tag that was too good to pass up.
 Every specialized tool seemed to catch her eye.
 As I visited over the years, I discovered her home ran out of room.
 Closets brimming to overflowing with things, and still she seemed to need things or find one more bargain.
 Maria had decided to move closer to family, but she could not put the house up for sale looking like it had been raided.
 I eagerly agreed to help one long weekend to get her kitchen and a few other spaces under control.